poldavezac/sonoscanner/README.md

 ## Things to improve

 1. Currently, zipped data cannot be loaded.
-The structure of the data in the application can already handle non-periodic time samples, but we are missing the code for unzipping files.
+The data structure is compatible with non-periodic time samples, but we are missing the code for unzipping files.
 2. QML is not used: this is my first time using Qt.
 I did not explore this functionnality.
 3. The MVC structure is not quite there: I believe Qt has the necessary framework.
 I did not explore this.
 4. No tests on the GUI itself: I'm sure Qt has means to do so.
 I did not explore this.
 5. Code documentation: missing for lack of time.
+6. The current chart does not display the fact that data points may be missing.
+   It could be done by displaying broken lines.